Introduction into our APIs

 Response status codes

-We can offer a this product read endpoint, but due to our infrastructure setup it's not meant as a high-performing endpoint.
-We currently do not offer a high-performance product read endpoint.
-Depending on the complexity of the filter, the database size and amount of columns, requests can sometimes take up to minutes or more.
-In these cases we expect you to not send concurrent requests and only send then consecutively.
+The API supports this product read endpoint, but the technical characteristics of our infrastructure setup don't allow it to be a high-performing endpoint.
+We currently do not offer a high-performing product read endpoint.
+Depending on the complexity of the filter, the database size and the number of columns, requests can sometimes take a couple of minutes or more.
+In these cases, we ask you not to send concurrent requests.
+Send consecutive requests only.

 Process data